callumrollo/callumrollo.github.io/content/articles/reading_list.md

 [what the commit](http://whatthecommit.com/) spice up your git commits by pulling a random message from here

 ## Blog posts I should write

 - What I love and loathe about living in Sweden
+- Some more focused tech stuff - the tools I use for commonly encountered problems in my field
 - What a scientist should do with software
 - My dalliances with effective altruism, and whether I should revisit it
 - Climate anxiety/guilt